tgrady101/Real_Time_Finance_AI_POC/README.md

 - "Analyze my portfolio: 100 AAPL, 50 MSFT, 200 GOOGL"
 - "What's the risk profile of my holdings?"

+**Earnings Call RAG:**
+- "What did Apple's CEO say about AI in the Q3 2025 earnings call?"
+- "What are Microsoft's revenue growth projections?"
+- "Summarize Tesla's Q2 2025 earnings highlights"

 **Memory Recall:**
 - "What questions have I asked in the past?"